kigawas/minichain/README.md

 # How to implement

-This repo is using [Kademlia](https://github.com/bmuller/kademlia) for finding peers and syncing blockchain via simple TCP.
+This repo is using [Kademlia algorithm](https://github.com/bmuller/kademlia) for finding peers via UDP and syncing blockchain via TCP.

 You can create a UDP server and a TCP server listening at the **same port**.
 When you have found peers by Kademlia, directly connect to that IP and port to start syncing blockchain data.